Funchal (Madeira)

 Diving Reis Magos

-Garajau Nature Reserve – diving with dusky groupers
+Garajau Nature Reserve – Diving with dusky groupers

 Situated east of Funchal, Garajau was Portugal’s first marine nature reserve.
 Nowadays, it’s one of the country’s most popular scuba diving destinations, largely thanks to its friendly dusky groupers.
 Over the years, these more than one-metre-long fish have become accustomed to divers and will often serve as ‘diving partners’.
 The marine reserve is home to eight different diving spots and is suitable for divers of all skill levels.
 The team of staff at the Madeira Diving Center are on site every day of the week and offer diving courses as well as introductory dives.